Gualtiero Piccinini’s Works (Most of Them)

 · “Splitting Concepts” (co-authored with Sam Scott), Philosophy of Science, 73.4 (2006), pp. 390-409.
 Argues that the notion of concept should be split into different notions, each of which explains different phenomena. [final version]

-· “Two Kinds of Concept: Implicit and Explicit,” forthcoming in Dialogue in a symposium on Edouard Machery’s book Doing without Concepts.
+· “Two Kinds of Concept: Implicit and Explicit,” Dialogue, 50 (2011), pp. 179-193, in a symposium on Edouard Machery’s book Doing without Concepts.
 Revises, articulates, and defends the view (originally proposed in the paper just above) that concepts split into two kinds, which I call implicit and explicit. [penultimate version]

-· “Are Prototypes and Exemplars Used in Distinct Cognitive Processes?” (with James Virtel), commentary on Edouard Machery's book Doing without Concepts, forthcoming in Behavioral and Brain Sciences. [penultimate version]
+· “Are Prototypes and Exemplars Used in Distinct Cognitive Processes?” (with James Virtel), commentary on Edouard Machery's book Doing without Concepts, in Behavioral and Brain Sciences, 33 (2010), pp. 226-227. [penultimate version]

-· “Recovering What Is Said with Empty Names” (co-authored with Sam Scott), forthcoming in Canadian Journal of Philosophy.
+· “Recovering What Is Said with Empty Names” (co-authored with Sam Scott), Canadian Journal of Philosophy, 40.2 (2010), pp. 239-274.
 Presents novel evidence that sentences containing empty names are truth evaluable and thus that empty names have meaning, contrary to what Millianism predicts. [final version]